yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

    Thus protocol implementation details don't matter...only the data content of the packets.
    The fingerprint calculator has three available ingredients:

 When a change introduces new events to the simulation and breaks fingerprints, an option is to use an alternative fingerprint calculator instead of the default one.
-INET features the Network Communication Fingerprint Calculator, which extends the default fingerprint calculator, and adds new ingredients that can be used alongside the default ones.
+INET features the Network Communication Fingerprint Calculator, which extends the default calculator, and adds new ingredients that can be used alongside the default ones.

+..
 This fingerprint calculator uses only the communication between network nodes to calculate fingerprints.

 ..
 This fingerprint calculator uses the communication between network nodes as ingredients.

+..
 The calculator only takes into account the communication between the network nodes.

+..
 Thus protocol implementation details don't affect the fingerprints, only the data content of the packets. (doesn't matter what happens/what events there are inside network nodes TODO)

+The calculator uses the communication between the network nodes to calculate fingerprints.
+Thus protocol implementation details and events inside network nodes don't affect the fingerprints, only the data content of the packets.
 The fingerprint calculator has three available ingredients:

 .. - ``N``: Network node path in the module hierarchy